Reporting Hub Knowledge Center

 Managing Multiple Tenants

-• Essentials tier: 1 application tenant
+• Essentials: 1 application tenant

 Global vs. Sub-Tenants